What to Do When Your Relationship is at Breaking Point

 It’s a point where both parties often feel exhausted, hurt, and at a loss for what to do.
 When looking ahead to the future, it can seem like big changes need to happen for the relationship to continue, or it will inevitably end.
 This can be a frightening and overwhelming realization, especially if you thought this was the person you were going to be with forever.

 One of the challenges with reaching a breaking point is that it’s often clear that a huge amount of effort is needed to fix the relationship.
 But when you get to this point, you often feel so exhausted and drained that you might question whether you have the energy and willpower to make things work.
-But if you are both truly invested in the relationship, there are steps you can take to try and turn things around.
+Still, if you are both truly invested in the relationship, there are steps you can take to try and turn things around.

 5 signs your relationship is at breaking point